folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 Here we use the unit type `()` as a placeholder or hole.
 To ensure that the program is well-formed and doesn't contain any holes when we evaluate it, all branches must end with `terminate`.
 We use the fact that `terminate :: HighLevelProgram a` contains a free type variable `a` which can unify with `Void`, the type with no values.
 Thus `Free f Void` can contain no `Pure` because the `Pure` constructor needs a value of type `Void`, which don't exist.
-For more information see the appendix section \ref{well-formedness-free}.
+For more information see the appendix appendix \ref{well-formedness-free}.

-# Running our programs
+# Running and Debugging Programs

 Finally, we want to be able to run our programs.